 Equity release is an act of releasing your equity to generate some cash flow.
 Equity Release is often used with a long-term commitment, such as an outstanding mortgage on your home or a struggling business enterprise that has not generated any revenue for an extended period.
 This process takes time and money and can be quite complex if you don’t know what you are doing.

-There are two types of releases commonly practised by lenders within the industry; Drawdown Fee (also called “draw”), where no upfront fees are required, but there will be monthly repayments until all funds have been drawn down and the Fixed Fee Release (also called “capital release”) where there is an upfront fee that can range from £1000 up to £50,000 depending on how much you need.
+There are two types of releases commonly practiced by lenders within the industry; Drawdown Fee (also called “draw”), where no upfront fees are required, but there will be monthly repayments until all funds have been drawn down and the Fixed Fee Release (also called “capital release”) where there is an upfront fee that can range from £1000 up to £50,000 depending on how much you need.

 Exactly How Much Does Equity Release Cost?